vita-tak/eu-ai-act-rag/README.md

 The EU AI Act is the domain because it is the regulatory framework that governs AI systems in Europe.
-Understanding it programmatically is directly relevant to building compliant AI applications.
+Understanding it programmatically is directly relevant to building compliant AI applications..